strawmanpoems/strawman/poems/008_make_believe_kerouac.md

-in love with the idea of *it*  and so wants, desires, needs and ignites a passion, a belief too powerful to deny or regret until the facade if that  belief crumbles and burns in the face of new burning embers
+in love with the idea of *it*  and so wants, desires, needs and ignites a passion, a belief too powerful to deny or regret until the facade of that  belief crumbles and burns in the face of new burning embers

 the enlightened, i think